 A cleft lip and/or palate (roof of the mouth) occurs when the sides of the lip and/or palate do not come together during the formation of the baby’s head and neck early in pregnancy.
 This incomplete development usually leaves an opening in these areas.
+Our Richmond cleft lip surgery is some of the highest quality one can find.

 Treatment of Cleft Lip and Palate